creativescala/creative-scala/src/pages/fractals/auxillary-parameter.md

   }
 ```

-We could also make the fill color a function `n`, as we demonstrated with the box size in `growingBoxes` above.
+We could also make the fill color a function of `n`, as we demonstrated with the box size in `growingBoxes` above.

 ```scala mdoc:silent
 def gradientBoxes(n: Int): Image =